A RURAL SETTLEMENT IN THE TROODOS MOUNTAINS

 IT'S ALL IN A NAME

-A RUGGED MOUNTAINOUS LANDSCAPE
+A RUGGED MOUNTANOUS LANDSCAPE

-THE VILLAGE TODAY
+THE VILLAGE OF FIKARDOU TODAY

-The modern trend of urbanisation since the island’s independence in 1960 affected the village dramatically and over the years, the village began to show signs of decline.
-Several of its mainly younger inhabitants migrated from the village to the cities, seeking mainstream employment and a more modern life.
-The dramatic decrease in the population of permanent residents due to this, left many houses deserted and derelict and in turn brought economic depression to the village as a whole.
-The countryside surrounding the village was also affected by the abandonment of rural farming and in 1978; the Department of Antiquities declared the entire village an ‘Ancient Monument’ in an attempt to protect the village’s environment, monuments and architectural character.
-In 1984, the Department of Antiquities undertook, as part of a wider program to revitalise rural villages, a program to improve the whole image and structure of the village.
-This program included works to repair and restore many of the collapsing houses and the Department of Antiquities went on to fully restore, among others, two prominent residences in the village.
-The Residences of ‘Katsinioros’ and ‘Achilleas Dimitri’, which are outstanding examples of the traditional architecture of the 18th century, were fully restored and together, these two residences host the Fikardou Agricultural Museum.
-In 1987, these two Houses were also awarded the Europa Nostra International Award for outstanding Architecture.
+The modern trend of urbanisation since the island’s independence in 1960 has affected the village dramatically.
+The village, over the years, began to show signs of decline.
+Several of its mainly younger inhabitants migrated from the village to the larger cities, seeking employment and a more modern life.
+The dramatic decrease in the population of permanent residents due to this, left many houses deserted and derelict, bringing economic depression to the village as a whole.
+The countryside surrounding the village was also affected by the abandonment of rural farming.
+In 1978, the Department of Antiquities declared the entire village an ‘Ancient Monument’.
+It did this in an attempt to protect the village’s environment, monuments and architectural character.